amstevenson/file-api/README.md

 # file-api

-A micro-service that is attached to file-frontend.
-The purpose of which is to send requests to Google Drive and Dropbox API's in order to upload files.
-Both the frontend and api need to be run together in order to achieve this.
+A micro-service that acts as the backend for authenticating a user via Google Drive API's.
+After authentication, the user token will be sent back to file-frontend, which will allow for authenticated file uploads to be performed.

+If you are going to make use of this project, you will need to follow the steps related to setting up a Google Drive Api project (https://developers.google.com/drive/v3/web/quickstart/python).
+The secret file will need to be placed in the main directory of this service.

 ## Running

-Easiest way is "python ./manage.py runserver" (or python3 for those who have both).

-Compatible with venv.
+Can use a virtualenv, although there isn't much here for now.
+Quickest way is to use python ./manage.py runserver.

+### Virtualenv

+1) Virtualenv venv
+2) source venv/Scripts/activate - for windows
+or source venv/bin/activate - mac
+3) install dependencies (can use requirements.txt for this)
+4) set FLASK_APP variable with
+    "set FLASK_APP=manage.py" (for windows)
+    or "export FLASK_APP=manage.py" (for mac)
+5) flask run